jackiepurdue/paper-2019-amr-uba/manuscript.md

 and, UBA4193, a Psychrobacter sp, sampled from the New York City MTA subway samples.
 The quality information for these sequences, shown in Table ??, shows that UBA3068 is near complete, while UBA4193 is only partial.
 It is encouraging to see that even with the quality difference, these two sequences branch in the expected clade.
 Psychrobacter @BjoH1Vii is a Genus is widespread and includes many cold adapted bacteria, it is an opportunistic pathogen, and has been found sometimes be a cause of infections in humans, animals, and fish.
 Many new species of Psychrobacter have been discovered in cold climates @WLzELTTa.
-Some of the species have been shown to be resistant to colistin, like Psychrobacter vallis ps. nov. and Psychrobacter aquaticus ps. nov. @2NZAmp2H.
+Some of the species have been shown to be resistant to colistin, like Psychrobacter vallis ps. nov. and Psychrobacter aquaticus ps. nov. @2NZAmp2H and is sister to [TODO: display new tree such that Acinetobacter is shown]

 #### MCR-3 clade